How To Edit Your WordPress User Profile

 Google Hangouts is an instant messaging and video chat platform developed by Google.
 It replaces three messaging products that Google had implemented concurrently within its services, including Google Talk, Google+ Messenger (formerly: Huddle), and Hangouts, a video chat system present within Google+ …

-Tip: If you plan to run webinars on your site using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a business-level webinar platform on your site with Google Hangouts:
+Useful Tip: If you plan to run business webinars on your website using Google Hangouts, then see this article we’ve written about a great plugin that lets you create a professional webinar platform on your WordPress site with Google Hangouts:

-Once you have done this, a link to the author displaying your specified nickname will be added to every post published on your site …
+After you have set this up, a link to the author displaying your chosen nickname will be added to every blog post published on your site …

-Clicking on the author link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see other blog posts that you (or other users) have published …
+This link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see other posts that you (or other authors) have published …

-This is easily done by pasting HTML formatted content into the About Yourself > Biographical Info text box in your Profile section …
+To do this just paste HTML formatted text into the About Yourself > Biographical Info text area in your Profile section …

 Tip #3 (Advanced User): How To Hide User Profile Fields